williamboxhall/clump-zoot-sample/README.md

 This project aims to demonstrate how [Zoot](https://github.com/fwbrasil/zoot) and [Clump](https://github.com/getclump/clump) enable a developer to make a hyper-minimal microservices ecosystem.

-[Zoot](https://github.com/fwbrasil/zoot) is a routing and API specification framework that allows the developer to specify strongly-typed microservice interfaces to share between client and server, and hiding JSON marshalling/unmarshalling details.
+[Zoot](https://github.com/fwbrasil/zoot) is a routing and API specification framework that allows the developer to specify strongly-typed microservice interfaces to share between client and server, and hides JSON marshalling/unmarshalling details.
 Zoot is compatible with different Future-based web frameworks, this example uses [Finagle](https://twitter.github.io/finagle/) which is built on top of [Netty](http://netty.io/)

 [Clump](https://github.com/getclump/clump) is a service composition library that abstracts away the concerns of bulk-fetching, batching and retries and the code-wrangling required to do this manually.

 ## Running

-To start all 3 services running run
+To start all 3 services:

 ```
 make start-all